 In one implementation, a computer-implemented method includes receiving a parameterless search request, which was provided to a mobile computing device, for information that is relevant to a user of the mobile computing device.
 The method also includes, in response to the received parameterless search request, identifying with a digital computer system one or more results that are determined to be relevant to the user of the mobile computing device based upon a current context of the mobile computing device.
 The method further includes providing the results for display to a user of the mobile computing device.

-Context information could more specifically include things such as:
+Context information for parameterless queries could include things such as: